 The Zulu king has a largely ceremonial role in South Africa but holds great significance for the 12 million Zulus who make up the country’s largest ethnic group.
 The king also inherits control over large portions of land and a significant fortune, estimated at $20 million.

-King Goodwill Zwelithini died last year after having hold the throne since 1968.
-One of his wives was named as Queen Regent in the king's will.
+King Goodwill Zwelithini died last year after having held the throne since 1968.
+One of his wives was named as Queen Regent in the king’s will.

 However, she died a month after the king, leaving her son, Prince Misuzulu, in waiting to be named the king.
 Two Zulu princesses went to court to stop his coronation claiming some of the king’s signatures on the will were forged.